Hwa Chong Institution: The Chinese High School (1919–2004)

 The Chinese High School was founded by Tan Kah Kee in March 1919 at Niven Road, as the Singapore Nanyang Overseas Chinese Middle School (新加坡南洋华侨中学 (新加坡南洋華僑中學)).
 With an enrolment of 78 pupils, it was the first Chinese institution of higher learning at that time in Southeast Asia, catering to Chinese dialect groups amongst the overseas Chinese.
 Six years later, the school moved to its Bukit Timah campus.

 After its founding, the school offered comprehensive secondary level Chinese education.
 It remained funded and supported by Tan Kah Kee until shortly before World War II.
 In 1934, Lee Kong Chian, Tan Kah Kee's son-in-law, became the chairman of the school's board and remained in his post until 1955.
 During his tenure, the school faced the threat of closure several times due to financial difficulties, but managed to survive due to strong financial support from Lee and Tan.
 Together, they built a legacy which is currently commemorated by the school body through songs, plays, musical performances, and a heritage trail.

 During the Battle of Singapore, the school's clock tower, due to its height and vantage point, served as a headquarters for the Allied defenders.
-Following the war, the school resumed its predominant Chinese education.
+Following the war, the school resumed its Chinese education.
 In the 1950s and 1960s, during periods of civil unrest in Singapore, many students, teachers and alumni participated in or led the anti-colonial riots.

 After Singapore gained independence in 1965, the school came under the purview of the Ministry of Education and was accorded the Special Assistance Plan (SAP) status in 1979.
 Later, in 1988, the school achieved the status of an independent school.
 This scheme was perceived by the ministry as successful, and was thus extended to other well-performing schools in Singapore.
 On 19 March 1999, the school's clock tower was gazetted as a national monument.